Siftah/get_iplayer/install/opensuse.md

 These instructions are for openSUSE 12.3.

-**2013-06-23: openSUSE package for get_iplayer has not yet been updated with a new SWF URL to fix the TV download problems caused by BBC changes in early June 2013.
-Until the port is updated, please see [this page](swfurl) for instructions on configuring get_iplayer to restore the TV downloads.**
+**2013-06-23: The openSUSE get_iplayer package has not yet been updated to version 2.83 and consequently cannot download BBC TV programmes.
+Until the package is updated, please see [this page](swfurl) for instructions on configuring get_iplayer to restore the TV downloads.**

 ### Command-line Interface (CLI)